archlinux/alpm/alpm-types/resources/specification/alpm-db-descv1.5.md

 ### %BASE%

 An **alpm-package-base** which represents the package base from which a package originates.
-If a package is not an **alpm-split-package**, the value is the same as that of the `%NAME%` section.
+The value may be the same as that of the `%NAME%` section.
-If a package is an **alpm-split-package**, the value may be different from that in the `%NAME%` section.

 ### %DESC%